Summer Travel in Europe: Essential Tips and Must-Have Gear You Haven’t Considered

 3. Travel Adapter

-Most importantly, before you decide to carry your own hairdryer or Dyson around Europe, please make sure the voltage match.
-You can damage your device severely, and it’s very likely it won’t even work.
+Most importantly, before you decide to carry your own hairdryer or Dyson around Europe, please make sure the voltage matches.
+Otherwise, you can damage your device severely, and it’s very likely it won’t even work.

 4. Light Layers & Cover-ups